 A clinical study to optimise the treatment with cobitolimod

-Based on the encouraging results from earlier studies InDex is now performing a phase IIb study to evaluate other doses and dose frequencies than investigated in previous studies with cobitolimod.
-The goal of the study is to optimise the treatment and achieve substantially higher efficacy, while maintaining the compound’s excellent safety profile.
+Based on the encouraging results from earlier studies InDex has performed a phase IIb study to evaluate other doses and dose frequencies than investigated in previous studies with cobitolimod.
+The study objective was to identify the most efficacious dose and dose regimen for further development.

 The CONDUCT study in brief

-CONDUCT is a randomised, double blind, placebo controlled study for evaluating cobitolimod’s efficacy and safety in inducing clinical remission compared to placebo.
-The study will include 215 patients with left-sided moderate to severe active ulcerative colitis, divided into four treatment arms receiving cobitolimod and one arm receiving placebo.
-In addition to cobitolimod or placebo, all patients will continue with their standard of care treatment.
-The patients will be followed for a total of 10 weeks.
-The patient recruitment is estimated to be completed during the month of June, 2019 at the latest.
+CONDUCT was a randomised, double blind, placebo controlled study for evaluating cobitolimod’s efficacy and safety in inducing clinical remission compared to placebo.
+The study include 213 patients with left-sided moderate to severe active ulcerative colitis, divided into four treatment arms receiving cobitolimod and one arm receiving placebo.
+In addition to cobitolimod or placebo, all patients continued with their standard of care treatment.
+The patients were followed for a total of 10 weeks.
+For more details on the study please visit www.clinicaltrials.gov/show/NCT03178669

-Professor Raja Atreya at the University of Erlangen-Nürnberg in Germany is the principle investigator of the CONDUCT study and Professor Walter Reinisch at the Medical University of Vienna is Medical Advisor in the study.
+Professor Raja Atreya at the University of Erlangen-Nürnberg in Germany was the principle investigator of the CONDUCT study and Professor Walter Reinisch at the Medical University of Vienna was Medical Advisor in the study.

-The study is being conducted at approximately 90 sites in 12 different European countries: the Czech Republic, France, Germany, Hungary, Italy, Poland, Romania, Russia, Serbia, Spain, Sweden and the Ukraine respectively.
+The study was conducted at approximately 90 sites in 12 different European countries: the Czech Republic, France, Germany, Hungary, Italy, Poland, Romania, Russia, Serbia, Spain, Sweden and the Ukraine respectively.

 CONDUCT is short for CObitolimod as Novel DNA-based Ulcerative Colitis Treatment